-Move your Apps to SDcard to free up Internal memory for system utilization.
-Make sure you use a good quality SDcard as it could drastically effect your device’s performance.
-Prefer Class 10 SDcard to avoid Lag & slow reading issues.
+If you device has SD card support, this could be a possible solution for you.
+Move your Apps to SD card to free up Internal memory for system utilization.
+Make sure you use a good quality SD card as it could drastically affect your device’s performance.
+Prefer Class 10 SD card to avoid Lag & slow reading issues.

-Don’t forget to restart your phone after every 1-2 days.
-Restarting your device indirectly refreshes it & clears all saved junk of Apps.
+Don’t forget to restart your phone after every 7-10 days.
+Restarting your device indirectly refreshes it & clears all saved cache of Apps.